NLP negotiations techniques

 Metamodel works on verbal communication quality; it states that what you are thinking is stated by how you are speaking.

 Metamodel works more or less on the NLP presupposition of “map is not the territory,” this means we all have a different internal picture of reality from others.

-When we are in negotiation with the client also has his/her own different maps, the reality with which they operate.
-To get what we want from the client in negotiation, it is our task to find his/her reality and match with our goals.
+When we are in negotiation with the client also have his/her own different maps, the reality with which they operate.
+To get what we want from the client in negotiation, it is our task to find his/her reality and match it with our goals.

 We form our map or the reality by our experiences, which we store after Deletion, Distortion, and Generalization of the NLP communication model’s data.